Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: GKP-Parity-Encoding

+A comparison at a transmission distance of $5{,}000\,\mathrm{km}$ demonstrates the higher efficiency of the teleamplifier-based CBSM scheme.
+Compared with the standard CBSM, it lowers the minimum resource cost ($\mathrm{RC}_{\min}$) by approximately $525{,}000$ qubits.
+In addition, this improvement is achieved while allowing a significantly larger repeater spacing ($L_0 = 3.0\,\mathrm{km}$ compared to $1.20\,\mathrm{km}$) and maintaining 54\% higher SKR.

 In the current experimental setup, selecting m = 3 and n = 3 highlights the limitations of low block sizes in the GKP-parity-encoding scheme.
 Specifically, with small n and m values lead to inefficient logical encoding, where the error-correction capability becomes insufficient to maintain high transmission rate.
-For instance, even for a relatively short transmission distance of 100 km, implementing GKP-parity-encoding would require parameters such as $\eta_{0} = 0.98$, $RC_{\text{min}} = 4.048 \times 10^4$, rate = $0.03227$, j = 1, $L_{0} = 1.338$ KM with squeezing $r = 15.0$dB.
-The extremely low success rate under these conditions results in a substantial increase in resource cost, reinforcing that the protocol illustrated in Fig.~\ref{fig:Stg123} provides a more practical solution for achieving higher transmission rates over shorter distances.
+For instance, even for a relatively short transmission distance of 100 km, implementing GKP-parity-encoding with teleamplifier would require parameters such as $\eta_{0} = 0.98$, $RC_{\text{min}} = 1500$, $L_{0} = 1.20$ KM with squeezing $r = 14.0$dB and obtain SKR = 0.7974.
+The substantial resource cost further emphasises that the protocol illustrated in Fig.~\ref{fig:Stg123} offers a more practical approach for achieving higher transmission rates across shorter distances.

 To validate our design, we compare it with two architectures: Lee's photon-qubit parity encoding \cite{lee2018fundamental} and a GKP-based BSM using PNRD (discussed in Appendix \ref{More details on GKP-Parity-Encoding}).
 We observe that CBSM with CV Bell measurement requires significantly fewer qubits, since GKP qubits are intrinsically protected against errors from the start, unlike single-photon qubits.
-Specifically, compared with Lee’s photonic version of parity encoding, transmitting over 5000 km using the GKP–parity encoding requires approximately 51,200 fewer qubits.
+Specifically, compared with Lee’s photonic version of parity encoding, transmitting over 5000 km using the GKP parity encoding with teleamplifier requires approximately 650,000 fewer qubits.
 In contrast, Lee’s scheme requires about $1.0 \times 10^{6}$.
-We anticipate that this extended code will be effective in practical scenarios, as it is capable of correcting logical errors arising from both photon loss and finite squeezing without introducing additional Gaussian noise.
+We anticipate that this extended code will be effective in practical scenarios, as it is capable of correcting logical errors arising from both photon loss and finite squeezing.